amirallami-code/amirallami.com/README.md

 ## Overview

-A high-performance portfolio website built with Next.js 15, React 19, and TypeScript.
-Features interactive 3D visualizations, real-time GitHub integration, and optimized performance with SSR/SSG.

-**Highlights:**
+This repository contains the source code for my personal portfolio — a high-performance, fully custom Next.js 16 website featuring real-time integrations, 3D visualizations, and a polished UI built with React 19 and TypeScript.

+> ⚠ **Important:**
+> The **design, layout, branding, and overall visual presentation** of this portfolio are proprietary and may **not** be copied or reused.

+---

+## Highlights

-- Interactive code editor with syntax highlighting
+- Interactive code editor with typing animations
-- 3D GitHub globe powered by Three.js
+- 3D GitHub globe (Three.js + R3F)
-- Dark/Light theme with system detection
 - Real-time GitHub statistics
+- Motion-based UI animations
-- WCAG accessibility compliant
+- WCAG-compliant accessibility
 - Lighthouse score 95+

 ---